-The Council and its working groups focus on: Administration & Finance, Statutory Registration, Accreditation & Professional Standards, Membership, Complaints, the iacat online Journal and PR & Media Relations.
+The Council and its working groups work voluntarily and focus on: Administration & Finance, Statutory Registration, Accreditation & Professional Standards, Membership, Complaints, the iacat online Journal and PR & Media Relations.
 The council ensures that the Code of Professional Conduct and Ethics is maintained and adheres to legislation, protocols and guidelines, ensuring safe practice for both clients and members.
 The Executive Council (Chair, Vice-Chair, Secretary, Treasurer) also liaises with regional groups.

 Angie originally qualified as an Architect with a B Arch Sc, Dip Arch(Hons) Degree and has practised as an architect in Ireland, England and Germany as well as being an Architectural Lecturer in Two Universities in the UK where she has also acted as a mentor to students in the University of Suffolk.
 Angie recently graduated from the MA in Art Therapy, CIT Cork and now practices in Dublin.

 In 2013 I went on a soul-searching mission to find out what I wanted to be when I grow up!
 At that time, I was in my mid-thirties, self-employed, and questioning my path in life.
 I had completed an introductory course in biodynamic psychotherapy and was about to sign up for the full-time training.
 As music has always been a huge part of my life, I remember asking the lecturer at the time if they ever use music in this type of practice?
 She answered “It’s not something we use here, but it’s not to say it can’t be done.
 Have you ever considered music therapy?”
 To which I answered, “What’s that?”